 This file is in xlsx format and contains an Instructions tab that repeats some details from this page.

 The file also contains validation rules which will inform you about the validity of the data.
-For simplicity, do not remove these validations: copy and paste your data in value only to preserve them and make it easier to understand the errors.
+For simplicity, do not remove these validations: copy-paste your data in value only to preserve them and make easier to understand the errors.

 The csv format is also supported.

 A line represents a product

 Several lines can have the same internal code and therefore correspond to the same product.
-In this way, you can remove the limits on the number of columns and import multiple units or purchase information from your suppliers.
+In this way, you can remove the limits on the number of columns and import multiple units or purchasing information from your suppliers.